min69u/Reforestation/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## What do you call a criminal going down the stairs?
+Condescending